Saeed-Youseef1/Posts-Crud-Opertation/README.md

 # Posts-Crud-Opertation
-MVC app to do crud opertion on posts
+MVC Node Js app to do crud opertion on posts